amandayamasaki/community_coding/gwc-fa2018/README.md

 #### Introduction Activity
 ```
-- What is one thing you learned on our field trip?
 - What is one thing we want to accomplish on our websites today?
+- What does it mean to be a girl who codes?
 ```

 #### About Me Website Activity